 Easy Diy Project – Vegetable Printing

-I tried a new printing method.
+I love this printing method.
 It’s an easy DIY project and includes fabric ink and fresh vegetables!

 This is such a fun and new style of printing.
 Instead of using a paint roller and acrylic paint, I used ink and fresh vegetables!
-This is a great easy DIY project.
+These towels look fantastic, and I can’t believe how great the printed vegetables look.
+This is a great, easy DIY project.

 DIY Craft Easy Vegetable Printing